deejay2206/topology_mapping/README.md

-# topology_mapping
+# Passive Topology Mapping Algorithm
-This is a topology mapping framework algorithm designed to map topology from a passive observer view.
-The algorithm performs observability analysis by calculating what a passive observer "may see"  and "should see".
+This algorithm is a topology mapping framework designed to model topology from the perspective of a passive observer.
+It conducts observability analysis by determining what a passive observer "may see" versus what they "should see."
+The algorithm creates a logical network topology by using physical topology data as input.
+The first step involves selecting observation points in the network to act as passive observers.
+Next, the physical network topology is translated into an adjacency matrix, where each network interface is represented as a node and the connections between devices are depicted as edges.
+The algorithm then performs the observability analysis based on this model.